 Gabe Burdulis is a 22 year-old singer-songwriter based out of Nashville, TN.
 His roots began in Madison, WI where he spent most of his time playing at bars, staying out way too late for school nights.
 Burdulis began teaching himself guitar after he first picked up his fathers guitar in 7th grade.
-Writing and performing became a passion very early on, he started playing in multiple bands locally including playing guitar for drum legend, Clyde Stubblefield.
-Before graduating high school, Burdulis had already become a two-time recipient of the “Les Paul Launchpad Award” and won multiple “Madison Area Music Awards”.
+Writing and performing became a deep passion early on, he started playing in multiple bands locally including playing guitar for “The Funky Drummer”, Clyde Stubblefield in his late years.
+Before graduating high school, Burdulis had already become a two-time recipient of the “Les Paul Launchpad Award” and won over ten “Madison Area Music Awards”.

 After declining a scholarship to Berklee school of music he moved to Nashville at the age of 18 without knowing a soul.